Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Anyone who has ever called to set up an Internet connection knows that weeks can often go by before a technician shows up.
-In comparison, a cellular modem has the distinct advantage of being available at a moments notice.
-Buy the modem, run the software on your computer and within minutes there’s an online connection.
-But read that last sentence again — the connection is for a single computer, so no Internet for any other WiFi-capable device you have, such as another computer, a laptop, smartphone or tablet.
-Its portability and affordability makes it one of the best routers available.
+In comparison, a cellular modem has the distinct advantage of being available at a moment’s notice.
+Buy the modem, run the software on your computer, and within minutes there’s an online connection.
+But read that last sentence again — the connection is for a single computer, so no Internet for any other WiFi-capable device you have, such as another computer, a laptop, smartphone, or tablet.
+You’ll need a full-fledge modem like the Archer C5400X for that.
+Its portability and affordability make it one of the best routers available.

 That’s exactly what happened to me when I was relocated to temporary housing after a fire in my apartment building.
 The ISP for the building didn’t show up to install a modem for 3 weeks, so I got hold of an AT&T cellular modem and plugged it into my desktop.
 The signal was less than 2 bars, but when I held the modem near the window (attached to a laptop) some 30 feet away, I got almost 3-1/2 bars.
 But even if I moved the desktop, that wouldn’t do anything for my iPhone or iPad.
 So I got TP-LINK’s TL-MR3020 3G/4G Wireless N150 Portable Router.